Deep learning-based reduced-order methods for fast transient dynamics: Blast waves in urban environments

 Regarding the DFNN used as a regressor from the time and parameter space to the latent space, we use 8 layers of 50 neurons each, with Sigmoid activation functions and He Normal kernel initialiser.
 As for the AE, the MSE is chosen as the loss function and the MAE is also monitored.
 The optimisation algorithm is Adam (Zhang\cite{zhang2018improved}, Bock and Wei\ss \cite{bock2019proof}) Optimiser with learning rate $\lambda = 10^{-4}$, the maximum number of epochs is set to 5000, and the batch size to 32.
 The early stopping mechanism is used with a patience of 200 epochs.

 The snapshots are divided into train, validation and test set with, respectively, $N_{\mathrm{tr}} = 0.75\*N_s$, $N_{\mathrm{val}} = 0.15\*N_s$ and $N_{\mathrm{te}} = 0.10\*N_s$ number of samples.
 The training set is used to calculate the POD modes and train the neural networks, while the validation set is used for the Early Stopping of the neural network training.
 The test set is used to evaluate the scheme on untrained data.
+The computational cost of training is comparable to that of a relatively small neural network, typically completed within hours.
+Testing involves inference using the same network, making its computational demand negligible, on the order of milliseconds.